Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/state-aware-setup.md

 ```
 </File>

 This way, if either `dim_wizards` or `dim_worlds` has fresh upstream data and enough time passed, dbt rebuilds the models.
 This method helps when the need for fresher data outweighs the costs.

+## Troubleshooting

+### Deleted tables

+If a table was deleted in the warehouse, and neither the model’s code nor the data it depends on has changed, state-aware orchestration does not detect a change and will not rebuild the table because it does not check whether every table still exists.
+To build the table, refer to the following workarounds:

+- **Clear cache and rebuild**: Go to **Orchestration** > **Environments** and click **Clear cache**.
+The next run will rebuild all models from a clean state.

+- **Temporarily disable state-aware orchestration**: Go to **Orchestration** > **Jobs**.
+Select your job and click **Edit**.
+Under **Enable Fusion cost optimization features**, disable **State-aware orchestration** and click **Save**.
+This forces a full build when you run the job.
+You can re‑enable the feature after the run.

 ## Related docs